AlphaDE/ark-moddodo/README.md

 - `--serverdir PATH` - (optional) - home directory of the server (containing the `/ShooterGame` folder)
 - `--localmoddir PATH` - (optional) - local directory for steam to download mods (usually ends with `/Steam/steamapps/workshop/content/346110`)
-- `--modids ID [ID...]` - space-separated list of steam IDs of the mod you wish to
+- `--modids ID [ID...]` - space-separated list of steam IDs of the mod you wish to install or update
 - `--steamcmd PATH` - (optional) directory of the SteamCMD install you wish to use, if not under `~/steam/Steam`
 - `--updatemods` - (optional) - update all mods currently installed on the server
 - `--deletecache` - (optional) - deletes previously downloaded mods in SteamCMD for multi-server environments